Bijou Theatre, Melbourne

 In 1888–9, Wilson built the Palace Hotel next door, behind existing shops at 227–223 Bourke Street, accessed via the Victoria Arcade.
 The hotel included a very large dining room at ground level.

 The Bijou Theatre was destroyed by fire on Easter Monday, 1889, which spared the hotel and the front part of the arcade.
-A new, larger Bijou Theatre seating up to 2000 with two balconies and six boxes was built on the site, designed by George Johnson, opening in early 1890.
+A new, larger Bijou Theatre seating up to 2000 with two balconies and six boxes was built on the site, designed by George Raymond Johnson, opening in early 1890.
 At the same time, the dining room of the Palace Hotel was refitted as a smaller theatre, the Gaiety, also accessed via the arcade.